hauke96/qgis-outdoor-map/README.md

 Updating data works just like in the ["Fill database"](#fill-database) step.

 1. Download latest PBF file
 2. Import into existing (filled or empty) database with `init.sh your-data.pbf`. **Caution:** This removes the existing content of the database!
+If you want to append data to the existing database use the `--append` flag (s. above).

 This also works while QGIS is running.